lancedb/lancedb/docs/src/guides/scalar_index.md

 over scalar columns.

 - `BTREE`: The most common type is BTREE.
 The index stores a copy of the column in sorted order.
-A header entry is created for each block of rows (currently the block size is fixed at 4096).
-These header entries are stored in a separate cacheable structure (a btree).
-To search for data the header is used to determine which blocks need to be read from disk.
+This sorted copy allows a binary search to be used to satisfy queries.
 - `BITMAP`: this index stores a bitmap for each unique value in the column.
 It uses a series of bits to indicate whether a value is present in a row of a table
 - `LABEL_LIST`: a special index that can be used on `List<T>` columns to